About cervical cancer

 Financing and cost-effectiveness of cervical cancer prevention

 Costs for delivering the HPV vaccine probably will be greater than those for existing infant vaccination programs.
-Financing for health care in developing countries is already limited; therefore, financing for HPV vaccine and pre-cancer screening and treatment programs will require sustained, strong advocacy efforts and innovative strategies.39,69
+Financing for health care in low-resource settings is already limited; therefore, financing for HPV vaccine and pre-cancer screening and treatment programs will require sustained, strong advocacy efforts and innovative strategies.39,69

 The price of the vaccine itself is not the only cost—there are programmatic costs as well—and this is equally true for screening programs.
 Most adolescents and older women do not routinely participate in health care to the same extent as younger children and infants, and new strategies must be developed to reach both of these groups.

 The cost-effectiveness of vaccination and screening programs in low-resource settings will be influenced by the cost of instituting programs for widespread coverage of the target populations; the duration of protection the vaccine provides; and the degree of participation in the programs.70-74 An important component in the cost-effectiveness of prevention will be eventual savings in treatment of cervical cancer and other HPV-related diseases.
 A number of studies have been published that use computer models to estimate the cost-effectiveness of various combinations of HPV vaccination of girls and screening and treatment of adult women, including for developing-world countries such as Brazil, India, and Vietnam.75-78